danReynolds/Personal-Site/_posts/2019-08-08-Public-Interfaces-In-JavaScript.md

     })();
     ```

+    * Pros: Precise control over how properties can be accessed and changed

     In the first example with `bankAccounts`, we use the `get` attribute of `defineProperty` to specify what should happen when a user accesses the `bankAccounts` property.
 In this case we use our function to return the underlying `bankAccounts` list.
 Let's go through the three additional attributes, `configurable`, `enumerable` and `writable` **(CEW)**:

     1. **configurable**: Controls whether the attributes of the property can be re-defined, changed or deleted - by changed it doesn't mean that its *value* cannot be changed, that is dictated by the *writable* attribute.
 Instead it means whether you can re-define the property with `defineProperty` again and whether you could alter its original CEW definition.
 For our getter, since we don't want it to be modified in any of these ways by the client, we will set it to `false`.